 Passing by Konigssee’s Hirschau Peninsula to the south, the Schrainbachwasserfall cascade down to the lake through a limestone wall covered by lush vegetation.
 In the photos, shot from afar, Schrainbachwasserfall looks like a white stick punctured to the emerald surface of Konigssee.

 Konigssee is at its most picturesque state during autumn when the golden colors of fall foliage create otherworldly scenery.
-Regardless, it’s best to see and visit during a clear sunny day when the colors of the lake, forest, and mountains are bursting vividly to your eyes.
+Regardless, it’s best to see and visit during a clear sunny day when the colors of the lake, forest, and mountains are bursting vividly into your eyes.

 How to go to Konigssee?